 I secretly fantasize that she lets me take it home.
 I start thinking about where I’d display it in my apartment when she asks for it back.
 Though I completely understand, I’m still a little bummed.
-She sticks the femur in her shorts’ pocket.
+She sticks the femur in her shorts pocket.

 A museum staff member jokes that anyone other than Wendy would have had to get permission from the Royal Tyrrell Museum to move the bones from their resting place.
-But not Wendy, it’s clear that here she’s the Mother of Dinosaurs.
+But not Wendy.
+It’s clear that here she’s the Mother of Dinosaurs.
 She can do whatever she wants.
-She knows how to handle them, in 2001 Wendy founded Mesozoic Wrex Repair, a fossil preparation and casting company.
+She knows how to handle them.
+In 2001, Wendy founded Mesozoic WRex Repair, a fossil preparation and casting company.

-I’ve been in the Badlands for two days now and it occurs to me that Wendy embodies much of what intrigues me about this region: she’s beautiful, rugged, surprising, and mysterious with an intriguing history.
+I’ve been in the Badlands for two days now, and it occurs to me that Wendy embodies much of what intrigues me about this region: She’s beautiful, rugged, surprising, and mysterious with an intriguing history.

 The Canadian Badlands is a dinosaur lover’s dream.
-For those who want to indulge their inner paleontologist visit these prehistoric wonderlands.
+For those who want to indulge their inner paleontologist, visit these prehistoric wonderlands.

-Devil’s Coulee Dinosaur and Heritage Museum, Warner Alberta.
+Devil’s Coulee Dinosaur and & Heritage Museum, Warner, Alberta.

 Dinosaur Provincial Park, near Brooks, Alberta

-Royal Tyrrell Museum of Paleontology, Drumheller, Alberta
+Royal Tyrrell Museum, Drumheller, Alberta

 One of best dinosaur museums in the world.
 It’s easy to spend all day roaming its exhibits, many of which are populated by Wendy’s discoveries.